aus-red-pandas-2016/KTT-Tech/README.md

 ### Pre-release: Setup
 Before we begin implementing authentication and authorization, we need to set up the site.
 The provided codebase is for a functioning one-model CRUD application:  a blog site.
 Let's browse through the code, taking a look at the models, controllers, helpers, views, migrations, etc.  Then, after creating, migrating, and seeding the database, let's open the application in the browser.

+*Note:* If we want to run any tests, we'll need to prepare the test database using the `db:test:prepare` Rake task.

 ### Release 0: User Signup
 Let's begin by adding a user authentication feature.
 All we want to do for this particular release is to allow users to register for our site, login, and logout.